Online Small Business Loans: A New Frontier

 Common information requested include length of time in business, annual revenue numbers, business structure, planned use of funds, and business Tax ID and/or social security numbers, etc. Then, a proprietary algorithm will evaluate and analyze the provided data, coming to a funding decision.

 Online loan applications generally take a few minutes to complete, and a decision comes soon afterwards.
-In most cases, the decision is made by a computer, not an actual banker.
+For many quick business loans, the decision is made by a computer, not an actual banker.
 The exception to this is for large amounts, often anything over $150,000.
 But for amounts ranging from $2,500 to $50,000 the process has been completely overhauled.

 In a matter of seconds, the prospect is informed if they were approved for credit and, if so, the terms.
 If the site is a marketplace, it will list a few different lenders’ proposals.
 Online lenders have much higher acceptance rates than traditional banks, but also typically charge higher fees.